phpstan/phpstan/website/src/developing-extensions/rules.md

 Registering the rule in the configuration
 ---------------

 PHPStan needs to know it's supposed to execute the rule.
-The simplest way is to add the rule class to the `rules` section if your [configuration file](/config-reference):
+The simplest way is to add the rule class to the `rules` section in your [configuration file](/config-reference):

 ```yaml
 rules: